MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/ios-sdk.md

 ms.author: brumbaug
 ---

-# Where can I set my iOS SDK locations
+# Where can I set my iOS SDK locations?

 ## Visual Studio

 **Tools -> Options -> Xamarin -> iOS Settings**

 ## Visual Studio for Mac

 **Visual Studio for Mac -> Preferences -> Projects -> SDK Locations -> iOS**

 ## Default iOS SDK paths

 Xamarin.iOS & the Apple SDK (Xcode) will have the default location when the location box is left blank.
 These defaults are as follows:

 - Xcode: `/Applications/Xcode.app`